-1. Location is Everything: Which is why we recommend setting up your grill at least 10 feet from your home on a flame-safe surface.
+1. Location Is Everything: We recommend setting up your grill at least 10 feet from your home on a flame-safe surface.
 This means yes to driveways or patios and a hard no to grass or a wooden deck.
 (Make sure to put the grill away from where children and pets might wander.)

 3. Food Safety Matters: In our book, Master of the Grill, we share dozens of tips on how to prevent cross-contamination.
 Here are three things you should always do: Use separate platters for raw and cooked foods, dispose of extra marinade, and apply sauces to meat after it’s done cooking to keep your basting brush from becoming contaminated by uncooked meat.

-4. Avoid Sloppy Food Prep: Fat or excess use of oily marinade dripping off the meat can catch fire and cause flare-ups.
-Trim meat carefully and pat dry foods marinated with oil with paper towels before grilling.
+4. Only You Can Prevent Flare-ups: Fat or excess use of oily marinade dripping off the meat can catch fire and cause flare-ups, which can give your food a sooty taste.
+Trim meat carefully, and if any foods have been marinated with oil, pat them dry with paper towels before grilling.

 Here’s how to get a fire going on a gas grill.
 (Note: We recommend you read all instructions in your owner’s manual thoroughly, and follow the directions regarding the order in which the burners must be lit.)

 1. Check Propane Level: If your grill is equipped with a gas gauge or tank scale, check to make sure you have enough fuel.
-If your grill doesn’t have a gauge, bring 1 cup water to boil in a tea kettle or saucepan, then pour boiling water over the side of the tank.
+If your grill doesn’t have a gauge, bring 1 cup of water to a boil in a tea kettle or saucepan and then pour boiling water over the side of the tank.
 Then, place your hand on the tank.
 If the water warms the tank, that means the tank is empty.
-If the tank remains cool to touch after you’ve poured hot water on it, then there is enough fuel inside.
+If the tank remains cool to the touch after you’ve poured hot water on it, then there is enough fuel inside.

 2. Light with Lid Up: Turn the burners to high and ignite.
 Lighting the grill with the lid down can trap gas and cause a dangerous explosion of fire.
 This is why you should always light the grill with the cover open.

-1. Get Coals Hot: Remove cooking grate from grill and open bottom grill vent halfway or completely, according to the recipe.
-Fill the bottom section of chimney starter with crumpled newspaper, set starter on charcoal rack, and fill top of starter with charcoal briquettes according to the recipe.
-Ignite newspaper and allow charcoal to burn until briquettes on top are partly covered with thin layer of gray ash.
+1. Get Coals Hot: Remove the cooking grate from the grill and open the bottom grill vent halfway or completely, according to the recipe.
+Fill the bottom section of a chimney starter with crumpled newspaper, set the starter on the charcoal rack, and fill the top of the starter with charcoal briquettes according to the recipe.
+Ignite the newspaper and allow the charcoal to burn until the briquettes on top are partly covered with a thin layer of gray ash.

-2. Get Grate Hot: Empty briquettes onto grill and distribute as indicated in recipe.
-Set cooking grate in place, cover, and heat grate for about 5 minutes, but no longer, or the fire will start to die.
+2. Get Grate Hot: Empty the briquettes onto the grill and distribute as indicated in the recipe.
+Set the cooking grate in place, cover, and heat the grate for about 5 minutes, but no longer, or the fire will start to die.

-3. Scrub Grate Clean: Use grill brush to scrape cooking grate clean.
+3. Scrub Grate Clean: Use a grill brush to scrape the cooking grate clean.
 You wouldn’t cook in a dirty pan, would you?